herma48852/SpinningSnubDisphenoid/README.md

     * **Vertex Labels:**
         * Numerical labels (0-7) displayed at each vertex.
         * **Toggle Button:** "Hide Labels" / "Show Labels".
         * **Occlusion:** In solid view, labels hidden behind the model are automatically occluded (not drawn).
+Labels are hidden when pieces are separated.
     * **Face Coloring (Solid Mode Only):**
         * **Toggle Button:** "Color Faces" / "Monochrome" (enabled only in solid view).
-        * **Multi-Color Mode:** Assigns distinct colors to the 12 faces using a greedy algorithm to minimize adjacent faces having the same color.
+        * **Multi-Color Mode:** Assigns distinct colors to the 12 faces (or the faces of separated pieces) using a greedy algorithm to minimize adjacent faces having the same color.
 Material properties are adjusted for a flatter, matte appearance of colored faces.
         * **Monochrome Mode:** Displays the solid with a default single color (e.g., blue-gray).
+When pieces are separated in this mode, one piece is rendered in a distinct color (e.g., orange) for better visual differentiation.
     * **Sharp Edge Delineation:** In solid view, edges are rendered with a contrasting line overlay for clear face separation.
+    * **Piece Separation:**
+        * **Toggle Button:** "Separate Pieces" / "Join Pieces".
+        * Animates the separation of the snub disphenoid into two distinct 6-face shells.
+        * The separation occurs through pure translation in opposite directions along an axis defined by the midpoint of edge (V6,V7) and the midpoint of edge (V4,V5).
+        * Each 6-face shell has its interior visible (rendered with `THREE.DoubleSide`).
+        * The two shells maintain their original orientation relative to each other during separation and joining.

 ## How to Use